vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

     the two preceding weeks
   * At least 7.5 hours average (37.5 hours total) across that week and the four preceding weeks
+  * At least 7.75 hours average (54.25 hours total) across that week and the six preceding weeks
+  * At least 8 hours average (72 hours total) across that week and the eight preceding weeks

 * I aim to follow these *conditional maximum* weekly targets: *at least one* of the following must be true: